-We would ask everyone to gather in the coffee shop in the main reception of the charity on arrival at the shelter where the volunteer coordinator will meet with you.
+We would ask everyone to gather in the coffee shop at 9.30 am in the main reception of the charity on arrival at the shelter where the volunteer coordinator will meet with you.

 We will then give you a quick talk about your volunteering day and the work of the DSPCA.